m-labs/artiq/doc/manual/getting_started_core.rst

                 rtio_log("ttl0", "i", i)
                 delay(...)

-When using ``artiq_run``, the recorded data can be extracted using ``artiq_coreanalyzer``(see :ref:`core-device-rtio-analyzer-tool`).
+When using ``artiq_run``, the recorded data can be extracted using ``artiq_coreanalyzer`` (see :ref:`core-device-rtio-analyzer-tool`).
 To export it to VCD, which can be viewed using third-party tools such as GtkWave, use the command ``artiq_coreanalyzer -w rtio.vcd``.
 Recorded data can also be viewed directly with the ARTIQ dashboard, which will be presented later in :doc:`getting_started_mgmt`.

 .. _getting-started-dma:

 Direct Memory Access (DMA)
 --------------------------

 DMA allows for storing fixed sequences of RTIO events in system memory and having the DMA core in the FPGA play them back at high speed.
-Provided that the specifications of a desired event sequence are known far enough in advance, and no other RTIO issues (collisions, sequence errors) are provoked, even extremely fast and detailed event sequences are always possible to generate and execute.
-However, if they are time-consuming for the CPU to generate, they may require very large amounts of positive slack in order to allow the CPU enough time to complete the generation before the wall clock 'catches up' (that is, without running into RTIO underflows).
-A better option is to record these sequences to the DMA core.
-Once recorded, events sequences are fixed and cannot be modified, but can be safely replayed at any position in the timeline, potentially repeatedly.
+Provided that the specifications of a desired event sequence are known far enough in advance, and no other RTIO issues (collisions, sequence errors) are provoked, even extremely fast and detailed event sequences can always be generated and executed.
+RTIO underflows occur when events cannot be generated *as fast as* they need to be executed, resulting in an exception when the wall clock 'catches up'.
+The solution is to record these sequences to the DMA core.
+Once recorded, event sequences are fixed and cannot be modified, but can be safely replayed very quickly at any position in the timeline, potentially repeatedly.

 Try this: ::